Aref18/hoteli/README.md

 ![Hoteli Demo](https://raw.githubusercontent.com/Aref18/hoteli/main/hoteli.gif)

-Hoteli – A Clean Architecture Hotel Booking App with Provider
+Hoteli – A Clean Architecture Hotel Booking App with Provider and FVM

-Hoteli is a modern hotel booking application built using Flutter, Provider for state management, and Clean Architecture principles.
-Developed individually, the app enables users to easily search for hotels, like/favorite their preferred places, and switch between Dark and Light themes for a personalized experience.
+Hoteli is a modern hotel booking app built using Flutter, with Provider for state management, Clean Architecture principles, and FVM (Flutter Version Manager) for managing Flutter SDK versions.
+Developed individually, it features powerful search, like/favorite functionality, and supports Dark and Light themes for a personalized experience.

 ✨ Features:
-🔍 Smart search functionality to quickly find hotels
+🔍 Smart search to quickly find hotels

-❤️ Like/favorite system to save preferred hotels
+❤️ Like/favorite system for preferred hotels

 🌗 Toggle between Dark and Light themes

-🧱 Built using Clean Architecture for scalability and maintainability
+🧱 Built using Clean Architecture for scalability

-🧩 Uses Provider for clean and reactive state management
+🧩 Uses Provider for clean state management

+⚙️ Managed Flutter SDK versions using FVM for consistent builds

-📱 Built with Flutter for a smooth and modern mobile experience
+📱 Smooth and responsive UI with Flutter

-Hoteli is designed for simplicity, speed, and clarity — both in UI and code.
+Hoteli offers a clean, maintainable codebase optimized for quality and scalability.